gaultier/blog/a_subtle_data_race_in_go.md

   - Consider forcing the developer to explicitly write which variables are captured (like C++ does)
   - Have a knob in your compiler to easily see what variables are being captured in closures (like Go does)
   - Have good statical analysis to spot common problematic patterns
+  - Consider showing in the editor captured variables in a different way, for example with a different color, from normal variables